dhaeckel/php-exception/README.md

 # Haeckel/php-exception

-Haeckel/php-exception is php library that provides utilities and extensions for exceptions.
+Haeckel/php-exception is a php library that provides utilities and extensions for exceptions.

 ## Features